 Client Vision and Needs Development

-Once we agree to work together, we push your boundaries to better learn what is important to you and the budget you are prepared to work with.
+Once we agree to work together, we test your boundaries to better learn what is important to you and the budget you are prepared to work with.

 Concept drawings are prepared to capture the identified elements.
 Then, in a back and forth review process, your requirements take shape.
 Key trades are consulted to get an initial sense of do-ability and cost.

 Permit and working drawings are prepared and when you are satisfied with these drawings, we put together a package for your approval: plans, budget and schedule.
 Your Building Permit can be applied for at this point.

 Selecting Fixtures and Finishes

-Now, we work with you selecting and cataloging all the fixtures and finishes.
+Now, we work with you selecting and cataloging the fixtures and finishes.
 This involves visiting supplier showrooms, discussions with specialty contractors, reviewing brochures and researching web sites.
-The estimate is adjusted to reflect the selected elements, and with your approval, we move ahead to the construction phase.
+The estimate is adjusted to reflect the selected elements, and with your approval - and Building Permit, we move ahead to the construction phase.

 Once the Building Permit is obtained.
 The work crews and contractors are notified of the schedule.
 Items requiring a long delivery time are ordered.
 A pre-construction meeting is held with you to review your expectations and concerns.
 Last adjustments are made to the plan to make certain it works for you.

 Now the onsite work begins on your home.
 Equipment, tools and supplies are delivered.
 The work crews arrive and the transformation takes place.
 The project is closely monitored for how the job is proceeding relative to schedule, approved budget and adherence to specifications.
 Throughout this stage there will be regular meetings to keep you informed on the status of the project.

 Substantial Completion and Follow-up